jenslys/arcesso/README.md

 ## Validation Library Support

-HTTPKit implements the **official [Standard Schema](https://github.com/standard-schema/standard-schema) specification** locally with **zero dependencies**.
+Arcesso implements the **official [Standard Schema](https://github.com/standard-schema/standard-schema) specification** locally with **zero dependencies**.
 This means it works with any validation library that implements Standard Schema:

 | Library     | Status          | Bundle Impact           |
 | ----------- | --------------- | ----------------------- |